DanielHakim98/Ruby_Project-Mastermind/README.md

 * All restraint of input has been handled including:
   * Input digits less or more than 4
   * Out of range digits (less than 1 or more than 8)
-  * No symbols/characters (by convertinb it all to 0)
+  * No symbols/characters (by converting into it all to 0)
 ---
 9/11/21
 * Add condition when a player win or lose.